Pylons/pyramid/docs/designdefense.rst

-unnamed utility registrations and other superfluous ZCA API usages, future versions of it will where possible disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new developers and extenders.
-We'll continue to seek ways to reduce framework extender cognitive load.
+unnamed utility registrations and other superfluous ZCA API usages, future versions of it will where possible disuse these things in favor of straight dictionary assignments and lookups, as demonstrated above, to be kinder to new framework developers.
+We'll also continue to seek ways to reduce framework developer cognitive load.

 Rationale
 +++++++++